efirlus/keepin-md.nvim/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+I will not be accepting any feature requests or bug reports at this time, though I don't know any programming knowledge.